General education program

 General Education Program Leadership

 Stephanie Roach, PhD

 Dr. Roach was appointed as the Director of the General Education Program in 2020.
-She is also the Director of Writing Programs, Associate Chair of the Department of English, and an Associate Professor of Writing.
+She is also an Associate Professor of English.